Chances are, if someone mentions GoPro, you think of a super-sturdy camera for the adventurous.

 How to Translate Your Brand Identity Into Actual Marketing

-Once your brand is defined and you're ready to take that brand to market with advertising, inbound marketing, a new website, content, and any other element of outward-facing marketing, a creative brief will help you define the purpose of each particular piece of marketing communication.
+Once your brand is defined and you're ready to take that brand to market with inbound marketing, a new website, content, paid media, and any other element of outward-facing marketing, a creative brief will help you define the purpose of each particular piece of marketing communication underneath your brand umbrella.
 When writing a creative brief, these are the questions that need to be answered: